tomsaleeba/techotom-blog/content/post/drafts/re-how-to-redesign-equals.md

 ---
-layout: post
 title: 're:How I Would Re-design equals()'
-author: Tom Saleeba
 tags:
   - java
   - yegor
-excerpt: My reply to Yegor's post
+summary: My reply to Yegor's post
+draft: true
 ---

 I do agree with what your saying.
 I hate the look of equals() methods.